wharfkit/website/src/lib/docs/Upgrading.md

 Every Node.js version the `engines` field admits parses ES2020, and so does every current browser and bundler.
 Two cases fail:

-- **webpack 4**, whose bundled acorn cannot parse optional chaining in `node_modules`, and which reports it as `Module parse failed: Unexpected token`. webpack 5 is fine.
+- **webpack 4**, whose bundled acorn cannot parse optional chaining in `node_modules`, and which reports it as `Module parse failed: Unexpected token`. webpack 5 parses it.
 - **Browsers released before March 2020**: Chrome and Edge below 80, Firefox below 74, Safari below 13.1, iOS Safari below 13.4, Samsung Internet below 12.

 If you must serve one of those browsers, transpile `@wharfkit/*` in your build rather than excluding it from the transform step.
 Runtime behavior is unchanged: no API moved, and no polyfill is added or removed.